SteveBurkett-AYAH/ns8_api/README.md

 Although I have used Express for several years, I am using Restify for this project simply to get some experience using it.
 It also gives me an opportunity to compare the two Node frameworks.

+## Assumptions
+* The endpoints do not need to be secure.
+When needed, authorization could be added easily via middleware.
+* Only a subset of the full API endpoints need to be implemented for this evaluation.
+I have implemented the basic Create and Read endpoints but did not implement the Update and Delete endpoints.
+But I did document them below so that you can see the full API design.
+* The only required validation of the data is that required fields are present.
+Several very good validation modules are availble.

 ## Implemented API Endpoints

 To meet the requirements of this test, only the following endpoints are implemented:

 ### Users
 * POST /users : Uses the POST data to create a new user.
-Returns the id of the new user.
+Returns the new user.
 * GET /users : Returns all the users.
 * GET /users/{user_id} : Returns the user with the specified id.